akasa9525/user_management/README.md

 # user_management

-A simple web architecture implemented using MERN (MongoDB, Express, React and NodeJS).
+A simple REST API web architecture implemented using MERN (MongoDB, Express, React and NodeJS).

 Steps to run:
 1. Clone the repository.